san99tiago/go-gopher-go/basics/ex_02_vars_and_arrays/README.md

 The file for this example is `main.go`.
 This is the "main" package and it imports a couple of dependencies.

+In this example, there are multiple ways of declaring variables, arrays, and even conversions from types of variables.

 To run the script, we can execute:

 ```bash